 Replacements: A deleted constituent is replaced immediately to maintain the fixed number of constituents.
 In keeping with the philosophy of the index, the replacement company must pass the criteria as described in "Step 1" of the Selection List in section 14.22.2 Index Review above.
 During review implementation month the process laid out in section 5.17. of the STOXX Index Methodology Guide will be applied.
 If the deleted constituent was also part of the STOXX Europe 50, then the replacement stock will be the same as in the STOXX Europe 50 provided it passes the exclusion criteria as set out in "Step 1" of section 14.22.2.
 If the STOXX Europe 50 replacement stock does not pass the above exclusion criteria or it is already part of this index, then the highest ranked stock from the replacement universe list, as detailed in "Step 3" of section 14.22.2, from the same ICB Supersector as the STOXX Europe 50 replacement stock and an ESG score > 50 will be selected.
-If the deleted constituent was not in the STOXX Europe 50, then the replacement stock from the replacement was not in the STOXX Europe 50, then the replacement stock shall be the highest ranked stock from the replacement was not in the STOXX Europe 50, then the replacement stock shall be the highest ranked stock from the replacement was not in the STOXX Europe 50, then the replacement stock shall be the highest ranked stock from the replacement universe list, as detailed in "Step 3" of section 14.22.2, from the same ICB Supersector as the Growther replacement universe list, as detailed in "Step 3" of section 14.22.2, from the replacement was not in the stock and an ESG score > 50.
+If the deleted constituent was not in the STOXX Europe 50, then the replacement stock from the replacement was not in the STOXX Europe 50, then the replacement stock shall be the highest ranked stock from the replacement was not in the STOXX Europe 50, then the replacement stock shall be the highest ranked stock from the replacement was not in the STOXX Europe 50, then the replacement stock shall be the highest ranked stock from the replacement universe list, as detailed in "Step 3" of section 14.22.2, from the same ICB Supersector as the Generative was not in the STOXX Europe 50, then the replacement stock shall be the highest ranked stock from the replacement universe list, as detailed in "Step 3" of section 14.22.2, from the same ICB Supersector as the deleted constituent and an ESG score > 50.
 The replacement will enter into the index with a cap factor of 1.